josokw/HopfieldANN/README.md

 as "Neurons that fire together, wire together.
 Neurons that fire out of sync, fail to link".

-Maximum Associative memory capacity: 0.14 * number of neurons.
+Maximum associative memory capacity: 0.14 * number of neurons.

 Input format
 ------------